frc2204/ramdocs/docs/programming/version-control/git-intro.md

 Windows does not come with Git installed by default.
 To install Git, download the installer from [here](https://git-scm.com/download/win).

 !!! tip
-    If you plan on installing IntelliJ IDEA, you can choose to install Git with it.
-This will install Git for you, and you will not need to install it separately.
+    If you plan on installing IntelliJ IDEA, you can choose to install Git.
+Open the `Get from VCS` menu, and you should see a warning that Git is not installed.
+Click on the `Install` button, and you should be able to install Git from there.

 #### MacOS and Linux
 Git is already installed by default with MacOS and Linux.
 To check if it is installed, open a terminal and type `git --version`.